programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 ## eas_produce.json

-Here is the productively tested content of the eas_produce.json file according to the example above:
+Here is the productively tested content of the eas_produce.json file matching the big `eas_rights_management.yml` example above:

 ```javascript
 {